-Here are some of the places we’ve seen Grippy Mat work best:
+Here are some of the places we’ve seen Grippy Absorbent Mat work best:

-- Around all kinds of machines and equipment where people work and walk
+- Catching liquids around machines and equipment where people work and walk

 We’re also amazed by all the creative ways customers use Grippy Mat: